 Acne Prone Skin

 Acne acne acne…the inhibitor of flawless, glowing skin and the bane of [skincare] society.
 Luckily, acne doesn’t have to be in your cards forever.
+Though it is 100% normal and you can’t ever fully get rid of it.
 Acne prone skin is found to lack the essential fatty acid linoleic acid.
 Lacking linoleic acid makes your sebum thicker and more likely to clog your pores.
 Now how does this relate to oil cleansing?
 Certain oils actually are high in this fatty acid and will drastically help with your acne because of this.
 Also, because acne is exacerbated by a damaged acid mantle, oil cleansing with the proper oils will help to heal your acid mantle which will help to heal your acne.
 You want to avoid oils high in oleic acid because this fatty acid can actually exacerbate acne.
 Source.

 Picking the perfect oil cleanser